wildlifehexagon/graphql-server/docs/development.md

    - Put the main generated function (i.e. `Permission()`) in the [resolver.go](./internal/graphql/resolver/resolver.go) file and update it to match the format of the other functions.
    - Create new files as necessary for each client, each one containing their query and mutation methods.
 Look at [permission.go](./internal/graphql/resolver/permission.go) for an example.
 Make sure to update the receivers for each method.
 For queries we are using `(q *QueryResolver)` and for mutations `(m *MutationResolver)`.
 5. Now add any _unshared_ resolvers into a separate folder inside `resolver`.
 These resolvers are generally tied to the individual fields for that model, and they are unique to that particular client.
 You can look at the [user](./internal/graphql/resolver/user) folder for examples.
 Also update the package name if necessary.
-6. Add any necessary command line flags in [main.go](./cmd/graphql-server/main.go) and [validation](./internal/app/validate/validate.go).
+6. Add any necessary command line flags in [main.go](./cmd/graphql-server/main.go).
 7. Fill out your resolver stubs and then test it out in the playground!

 ### Error Handling